 LOW DEPOSIT PROMOTION – Book now and pay just £75 per person deposit!
-Offer ends on 28th February.
-Click ‘More Info + Book Now’ button for full terms and conditions.
+Valid on bookings made by 31st March.
+Click ‘More Info + Book Now’ button for full terms and conditions

 Experience the breathtaking Bohemian capital of the Czech Republic, the beautiful Pearl of the Danube and the great Imperial capital of the Habsburg Empire, and pay a visit to striking, Slovakian Bratislava, as we reveal some of Europe’s greatest cities on our great-value tour.

 - Enjoy an included tour of historic Prague

 - See the Charles Bridge’s blackened statues and Old Town Square’s fascinating astronomical clock

 - Pay an en-route visit to cosmopolitan Bratislava

 - Explore twin city Budapest, with its style and traditional thermal baths, on a guided tour